paralogismos/qris/README.md

 Place a workspace folder in your working directory.
 This folder should contain any files to be parsed.
 Below, `<directory path>` is the path to a workspace folder which is assumed to be under your working directory.

+Only files ending with a `.txt` extension will be parsed.
+Since the file of parsed results ends in `.ris` and the file of discarded lines ends in `.log`, this means that you can run `qris` twice in the same directory without needing to delete previous results or polluting the directory with extraneous files.

 ### Parsing One File
 To parse one file, type `qris -f <file path>`.

 Here `<file path>` can be an absolute path, or a path relative to your working directory, but in either case the path must lead to an actual file to be parsed.

 Two output files will be created in the workspace folder.
-One `.ris` file will contain the result of parsing the input file, and one `DISCARD.txt` file will contain any lines which were not parsed.
+One `PARSED.ris` file will contain the result of parsing the input file, and one `DISCARD.log` file will contain any lines which were not parsed.
 Each unparsed line is preceded by a line number indicating where the line may be found in the original unparsed file.

 For example, `qris -f workspace/myFileUTF8.txt` would parse the `myFileUTF8.txt` file found in the `workspace` folder found in your working directory, placing the output in the `workspace` folder.